Requirements for flying aircraft to New Zealand

 All care has been taken to ensure information about these biosecurity arrangements is complete.
 International aircraft operators should be aware that, as well as complying with MPI's biosecurity requirements, they'll also have to meet requirements of other border agencies like the New Zealand Customs Service (Customs).

 Flights must land at an approved place

 All overseas flights, including commercial airlines, corporate, freight, courier, charter, private craft, and military flights, must land in New Zealand at an approved place of first arrival (PoFA) airport.

 You must arrive at a PoFA that suits your needs.
 Your needs – and your choice of PoFA – will depend on the type of aircraft, the cargo being carried, and the number of passengers on board.
-It will depend whether you are bringing, for example, imported animals or pets, cargo such as bulk foods, or passengers and their luggage.
+For example, services available for imported animals or pets, cargo such as bulk foods, or passengers and their luggage will vary between airports.

 Approved airport PoFAs

-A number of airports in the North and South Islands of New Zealand are approved as POFAs.
+A number of airports in the North and South Islands of New Zealand are approved as PoFAs.
 They include air force military bases, international airports, and domestic airports.
 Some PoFA-approved airports are restricted for military personnel and operations only.
 Other airports may have passenger number limits.
-Only 3 airports are approved to accept commercial cargo, including pets – Auckland, Wellington, and Christchurch.
+Only Auckland, Wellington, and Christchurch are approved to accept commercial cargo.
+Only Auckland and Christchurch can receive pets.

 Prior approval needed to arrive elsewhere

 It is an offence under the Biosecurity Act 1993 to land at any place other than a PoFA (unless approved by MPI and Customs).